Safety first when operating a generator - Orange Leader

 By Dawn Burleigh

-With four persons in Port Arthur reported dead due to improper use of a generator, it is imperative to use the device with safety in mind.
+With three persons in Port Arthur reported dead due to improper use of a generator, it is imperative to use the device with safety in mind.

 The primary hazards to avoid when using a generator are carbon monoxide (CO) poisoning from the toxic engine exhaust, electric shock or electrocution, and fire.
 Follow the directions supplied with the generator.
 (Learn more about carbon monoxide poisoning.)